-If continuity is not found on all 6 pins to their respective wires, replace probe port and wires.
+If continuity is not found on all 7 pins to their respective wires, replace probe port and wires.

 - 4. If continuity check passes, reconnect probe.
 Remove holding pin on probe bottom, then probe bottom and then the probe housing.
 Turn on the power and raise water OVERRIDE float.
 The red Indicator on box's cover should go out and the "A" LED on the I.S. relay should also go out.
 If this does not happen go to next step.
-While holding the OVERRIDE float, raise the water level float halfway.
+While holding the OVERRIDE float, raise the water level float halfway up (on conductivity probes jump the bottom tube to the middle tube).
 The "B" LED should now illuminate and the right hand see through cube relay should energize (this can be verified visually).
 If the LED does not illuminate go to next step.
 It might be necessary to raise and lower the float several times to ensure that the relay is functioning correctly.
-Then raise the float to the top of its travel.
+Then raise the float to the top of its travel (on conductivity probes jump the bottom tube to the top tube).
 The "C" LED should now illuminate and the left hand see through cube relay should now energize.
-If the LED does not illuminate and the left hand see through cube relay should now energize.
-If the LED does not illuminate and the left hand see through cube relay should now energize.
-If the LED does not illuminate and the left hand see through cube relay should now energize.
 If the LED does not illuminate go to next step.
 If movement cannot be seen on either relay, turn probe upside down and measure AC voltage across pins 13 and 14.
 Voltage should match supply voltage.
 If voltage is present replace cube relay(s). - 5.
-Disconnect probe and check reed switches.
-With the OVERRIDE float down, measure conductivity from pins E and H. Move the water level float to half way and measure between pins C and B. Move the water level float all the way up and measure between pins C and A. If any of these measurements fail, replace probe.

-If problem is not solved through these steps or difficulties arise, call Geotech Environmental Equipment Inc. at 1-800-833-7958 and speak with the troubleshooting department.
+Disconnect probe and check reed switches/conductivity sensors.
+With the OVERRIDE float down, measure conductivity from pins D and E. Move the water level float to half way and measure between pins C and B. Move the water level float all the way up and measure between pins C and A. For a conductivity probe, measure between pin C and the bottom tube, between pin B and the middle tube and then between pin A and the top tube.
+If any of these measurements fail, replace probe. - 6.
+If problem is not solved through these step or difficulties arise, call Geotech Environmental Equipment Inc. at 1-800-833-7958 and speak with the troubleshooting department.

-Section 6: System Specifications
+Chapter 6: System Specifications